weaviate/weaviate-io/developers/weaviate/client-libraries/python/index.md

 ## Overview

 This page broadly covers the Weaviate Python client (`v4` release).
 For usage information not specific to the Python client, such as code examples, see the relevant pages in the [Weaviate documentation](../../index.md).
+Some frequently used sections are [listed here](#code-examples--resources) for convenience.

 ## Installation